 Diversity is a foundational value for AGB Cyber Security Division.
-Its parent, AGB Investigative Services, is the nation’s largest Black-owned security firm.
+Its physical security parent, AGB Investigative Services, is the nation’s largest Black-owned security firm.
 But how does being a minority-owned business relate to cyber security services?
 Why is it important to have cyber security teams that are diverse?

 Building Resilience Through Supplier Diversity